15 Jan How much does a Divorce cost in Nigeria

 Lawyers, as with other professionals, get more experienced and knowledgeable based on how long they have been in practice for, and therefore if you were to hire a lawyer who has been practicing for 2 years and pay a certain fee, you cannot expect to pay a lawyer who has been practicing for 20 years the same amount for the same work.
 No, older more experienced lawyers are generally more expensive to hire than younger lawyers, that is a fact.
 Therefore, your divorce in Nigeria will cost more based on the experience of the lawyer involved.

 So, those are some of the factors which come into play when estimating costs for a divorce in Nigeria.
 That being said, we conducted some research with the lawyers in our network and used this information to create a tool for estimating divorce fees if done with the lawyers in our network.
 You can try it out below:

 Please note however that the tool only gives estimates and should not be taken as a definite quote for legal services for a divorce in Nigeria.

 Thank you for reading this post, if you have found it useful please share with your network using one of the share buttons below.
 Also, PLEASE SUBSCRIBE TO OUR NEWSLETTER HERE TO BE UPDATED IN CASE THERE ARE ANY CHANGES IN THE ARTICLE YOU HAVE JUST READ DUE TO A CHANGE IN LAW.

 We hope you have found this information helpful.
-Please note that this information is provided for general informational purposes only and is not intended to be legal advice.
+We have provided this information or general informational purposes only and we do not intend it to be legal advice.
 No lawyer-client relationship is formed nor should any such relationship be implied.
 This answer is not intended to substitute for the advice of a qualified lawyer.
 If you require legal advice, please consult with a qualified lawyer.